Fund Names

 Table 2: Fund name fields in openfunds

-Figure 1: Diagram to show the different Fund Name fields
+Figure 1: Diagram illustrating the different Fund Name fields

 Examples

-In the following examples two funds, an umbrella fund and a standalone fund are shown in a typical operational template.
+In the following examples, four funds, one umbrella with two subfunds, another umbrella with one subfund and one stand-alone fund, are shown in a typical operational data template.

 Umbrella